copperdogma/next-authjs-psql-base-template/docs/testing/README.md

 The E2E tests are automatically configured to work with Firebase emulators:

-- Firebase Auth and Firestore emulators are started automatically when running `npm run test:e2e`
+- Firebase Auth emulator is started automatically when running `npm run test:e2e`
 - A test user is automatically created in the Auth emulator
 - Emulator data is persisted in the `firebase-seed-data` directory
 - To manually export emulator data: `npm run firebase:emulators:export`